This article is my detailed review of the Asus TUF Dash F15 2022 generation, a portable and excellently priced RTX 3060 laptop meant for

 Noise, Heat, Connectivity, speakers, and others

-The internal cooling design of the 2022 TUF Dash series is pretty much identical to what Asus used in the past, and a derivative from their 15-inch Zephyrus cooling modules.
+The internal cooling design of the 2022 TUF Dash series is pretty much identical to what Asus used in the past, and a derivative of their 15-inch Zephyrus cooling modules.

 The bump in CPU/GPU power from the 2021 model does lead to slightly higher internal temperatures, and even if the GPU does run in the mid 80s in some cases, I haven’t noticed throttling or overheating issues.